kylecombes/GroceryHelper/README.md

 ## Project Website

 More details on this project can be found [here](http://groceryhelper-sd2017.herokuapp.com/).
-(The planner is not quite live yet, so just steer clear of the _Get Started!_ tab.)

 ## Setup Instructions